YapengTian/AVE-ECCV18/README.md

  ### Acknowledgements

 Audio features are extracted using [vggish](https://github.com/tensorflow/models/tree/master/research/audioset) and the audio-guided visual attention model was implemented highly based on [adaptive attention](https://github.com/jiasenlu/AdaptiveAttention).
 We thank the authors for sharing their codes.
+If you use our codes, please also cite their nice works.